5 stars

 What is the best franchise in Canada for immigrants?

-There is no definite answer to this question as it depends on your background, investment budget, and personal and immigration goals.
+This question has no definite answer, as it depends on your background, investment budget, and personal and immigration goals.
 We suggest you follow the steps above to find the right match for you or contact us for strategy and advice.

 If I purchase a business or sign a franchise agreement before applying for a work permit, do I still need to show the same proof of funds?

 Financial support available in Canada for new business owners includes a variety of loans, grants, and tax incentives designed to encourage entrepreneurship and the growth of small businesses.
 Programs are available at both the federal and provincial levels and can cater to specific sectors, demographics, or regions.
-It’s important for new business owners to research and identify the programs for which they are eligible and to understand the application processes and criteria for approval.
+It’s important for new business owners to research and identify the programs for which they are eligible and to understand the application processes and approval criteria.

 Get started and make your first step towards Canada.
 Book your 1-hour strategy meeting with a licensed Canadian immigration lawyer.